Oasis-Financiero/oasis-landing/content/posts/blog/2020-08-28/marktext-test.md

 ---

 I was wondering if this would work.
-This only really a test.
+This only really a test.    <br><br>

 Considering the amount of effort we have put into this, we have decided to save it for later just to test the capacities of our local markdown editor.
-Here is an image of a chihuahua.
+Here is an image of a chihuahua.    <br><br>

 ![Chihuahua](si.jpg)